 8: Tortoise Wars

 This isn’t a joke.
-Each college has their own pet tortoise considered as their mascot, and once a year, the colleges meet up and race them.
+Each college has its own pet tortoise considered as its mascot, and once a year, the colleges meet up and race them.
 We know slow and steady wins the race – but this race is absolutely hare-raising!

 9: History of Science Museum

 Ever wondered how medical practices took place before modern medicine?
 You can find that out at the History of Science Museum.
 One of Oxford’s most popular museums, this one simply can’t be missed – even if its history is a little grim.

 10: Blackwell’s Bookshop

 A must-see in Oxford is the world’s largest bookshop!
 Blackwell’s Bookshop opened in 1846 and has a fascinating history – just another excuse for you to visit Oxford.

 Oxford is a city with learning at its very heart.
 The many prestigious college buildings dominate the landscape, each of them with their own unique personality.
 As a bonus, many of them are open to visitors to explore!